-Figure 7: Per capita animal-source food consumption: beef, poultry, pork, and seafood (1975, 1995, and 2015).
+Figure 7: Per capita animal source food consumption: beef, poultry, pork, and seafood (1975, 1995, and 2015).
 Seafood includes all freshwater and marine species of finfish, crustaceans, cephalopods, and molluscs in edible weight with conversion from live-to-edible based on conversion factors reported in the Methods section.
 Note the differences in scales along the y-axes, indicating that India and Nigeria consume significantly less seafood and meat on a per capita basis than China and Chile.
 Seafood consumption per capita has risen in all locations except for Chile, where terrestrial meat consumption (particularly poultry and pork) has increased significantly.
 China has higher consumption per capita of pork than seafood.
 Data source: FAOSTAT18.

 2.3.2 India